zhuokaizhao/LightSheetProcessing/README.md

     - `-v, verbose`, 0 for essential progress outputs only, 1 for all the printouts
   - Output formats:
     - NHDR headers and XML data files:
-      All NHDR headers and XML data files will have three-digit names saved into `nhdr_path`, which correspond to their time stamps
+      <br /> All NHDR headers and XML data files will have three-digit names saved into `nhdr_path`, which correspond to their time stamps
       ```
       000.nhdr, 000.xml;
       001.nhdr, 001.xml;